top of page

 Bonjour, Hello, and Welcome!

-When I had my restaurant, I would often meet people who had been in France.
-They would all agree that French food was great, the history was overwhelmingly interesting, and the country was charming.
+They all agree that French food was great, the history was overwhelmingly interesting, and the country was charming.

 GET READY FOR YOUR NEXT TRIP TO FRANCE